eltonpan/zeosyn_dataset/README.md

 structure-directing agent (OSDA), and the resultant zeolite framework.
 Paper metadata of the scientific paper containing the synthesis route is also provided. **(b)** Frequency of elements present in the dataset.
 The values correspond to the log number of synthetic routes with a specific element. **(c)** Total number of synthesis routes of small, medium, large, and extra-large pore zeolites extracted from literature across time in the dataset.
-Distributions of key gel composition variables in the dataset, including ratio between **(d)** heteroatoms, and **(e)** mineralizing agents, metal cations and OSDA ratios (T = ∑ i ni where ni is the amount of the ith heteroatom present in synthesis).
+Distributions of key gel composition variables in the dataset, including ratio between **(d)** heteroatoms, and **(e)** mineralizing agents, metal cations and OSDA ratios (T = ∑i ni where ni is the amount of the ith heteroatom present in synthesis).

 ### Zeolite frameworks in the dataset
 ![Alt text](/figures/zeo_distribution_by_zeotype_pore.png "frameworks")